 Venture out of the city of London for a rural escape and you’ll find yourself in the idyllic countryside of England.
 The idea of an English getaway conjures up images of quaint villages, narrow lanes, rolling hills, stone walls, forests, walking paths, fields of sheep grazing, historic churches, thatched cottages, medieval castles and cozy pubs.
+If this is what you are looking for then The South in England is perfect for your next trip.

 In this piece, we highlight the South of England as part of our England Getaways Series.
 We were based in Hampshire and discovered there’s much to see in the area — Isle of Wight, New Forest, Stonehenge, Winchester and other nearby places.
 Just 90 minutes by train or car from London, and we arrived at Chewton Glen Hotel & Spa with nature surrounding us.